How to stand on a skateboard

 By the end of this article, I am pretty sure that you will figure out that skateboarding wasn’t as complicated and hard as you thought it was!
 Once you learn that, you’ll realize that “Skating is infinite!” so you can get up your game in skating and skate along with your friends.
 Now that you have got an objective of the importance of learning the basics, let’s jump right into your journey to skateboarding!

-How to Stand on a skateboard:
+How to Stand on a Skateboard for Beginners

-Before starting to move the skateboard it is necessary to know how to stand over it.
+If you’re new to skateboarding, before starting to move the skateboard it is necessary to know how to stand over it.

 Build focus:

 Focus is the key element when you are skateboarding.
 Before skateboarding, try to build your focus, it is easier said than done.
-Because when you are a beginner there are so many things you worry about like your footing, how you should stand, your direction, etc. Breathe!
-Calm yourself down and don’t panic, take a look at the task on hand one thing at a time.
-Relax your body.
-The best way to focus is to listen to your favorite music.
-It helps relax your mind and this way you will be able to focus on the task at hand.
+Because when you are a beginner there are so many things you worry about like your footing, how you should stand, your direction, etc.

 Stance: